-Coached by some of the biggest names in the culinary world throughout his career, Executive Chef Gary LaMothe looks to the coast of Italy to inform the menu at Caputo Trattoria, a Craveable Hospitality Group concept at Foxwoods Resort Casino in Mashantucket, CT.
+Coached by some of the biggest names in the culinary world throughout his career, Executive Chef Gary LaMothe looks to the coast of Italy to inform the menu at Caputo Trattoria, at Foxwoods Resort Casino in Mashantucket, CT.
 Creating an approachable culinary program with big city sensibilities, LaMothe looks to inspire awe in his guests.
 “We strive to bring the total experience,” he says.
 “Whether that’s haute techniques in the kitchen or tableside service in the dining room, we leave a lasting impression.”

 With both authentic Italian specialties and familiar Italian-American favorites, LaMothe pleases every palate while keeping an eye on sustainability and championing local sourcing balanced by Italian imports.
 To deliver his vision, the chef remains acutely focused in the kitchen, but values the company of his staff.
 “I like to incorporate my team in a family atmosphere, where everybody takes ownership of the kitchen,” he explains.